-A physical therapist or an occupational therapist can work with you to retain some function of the small joints of the hands.
+An occupational therapist or a physical therapist can work with you to retain some function of the small joints of your hands.
 They can also help you cope with the physical limitations that may interfere with your daily life.

-It is important to stay physically active and eat an anti-inflammatory diet to manage inflammation.
+It’s important to eat an anti-inflammatory diet to help manage inflammation.

 - lessen the severity of symptoms

 Check out this writer’s perspective on managing her weight with PsA.

 Exercising your joints can lower stiffness and pain by increasing your range of motion and your strength.
 Consider the following low impact workouts: